-Basic ideas of Statistical Physics, Scope of Statistical Physics, Basic ideas about probability, Distribution of four distinguishable particles into compartments of equal size.
-Concept of macrostates, microstates, Thermodynamic Probability, Effects of constraints on the system.
+Basic ideas of Statistical Physics, Scope of Statistical Physics, Basic ideas about probability, Examples of independent events, principle of equal a priori probability, Case of a box divided into equal sized compartments, Permutations and combinations, Distribution of four distinguishable particles into compartments of equal size.
+Concept of macrostates and microstates, Thermodynamic Probability, Effects of constraints on the system.
 Distribution of n particles in two compartments.
 Deviation from the state of maximum probability.
 Equilibrium state of dynamic system.
 Distribution of distinguishable n particles in k compartments of unequal sizes.
+Division into cells.

 Phase space and division into elementary cells.
 Three kinds of statistics.
 The basic approach in three statistics.
 Maxwell Boltzman (MB) statistics applied to an ideal gas in equilibrium.
-Experimental verification of law of distribution of molecular speeds.
+Number of phase space cells, values of $\alpha$ and $\beta$ , Maxwell Boltmann law of molecular energies.
+Experimental verification of law of distribution of molecular speeds: Zartmann and Ko Experiment, Graphical depiction of Maxwell Boltzmann speed distribution, most probable speed, average speed and root mean square speed of particles.
 Need for Quantum Statistics - B.E.
+Application of BE statistics to a photon gas.
 Statement of Planck's law of Radiation, Wien's Displacement and Stefan's law.
-Pressure exerted by radiations, equation of state of Photon gas, Radiation pressure and stability of massive stars, Fermi Dirac (FD) statistics.
-Application of FD statistics to free electron gas inside conductor, equation of state of a degenerate Fermi gas, Stability of white dwarfs, Comparison of M.B, B.E and F.D statistics, relative occupation of energy levels.
+Fermi Dirac (FD) statistics.
+Application of FD statistics to free electron gas inside conductor, Stability of white dwarfs, Comparison of M.B, B.E and F.D statistics.

-Statistical Basis of Entropy :Definition of entropy, change of entropy of a system, third law of thermodynamics.
-Additive nature of entropy, law of increase of entropy, reversible and irreversible processes and their examples, work done in a reversible process, Examples of increase of entropy in some natural processes, entropy and disorder.Brief review of terms used in thermodynamics, Laws of Thermodynamics, Carnot's Heat Engine, Entropy changes in Carnot's cycle, Carnot's theorem, Thermodynamic temperature scale, Thermoelectric effect and its Aplications, change of entropy along a reversible path in P-V diagram, entropy of a perfect gas, equation of state of an ideal gas, Heat death of Universe.
+Statistical Basis of Entropy: Definition of entropy, change of entropy of a system, third law of thermodynamics.
+Additive nature of entropy, law of increase of entropy, reversible and irreversible processes and their examples, work done in a reversible process, Examples of increase of entropy in some natural processes: Transfer of heat and second law of thermodynamics, Expansion of gas, diffusion of one gas into another, entropy and disorder.
+Brief review of terms used in thermodynamics, Laws of Thermodynamics, Carnot's Heat Engine, Entropy changes in Carnot's cycle, Carnot's theorem, Thermodynamic temperature scale, Thermoelectric effect and its Applications, change of entropy along a reversible path in P-V diagram, entropy of a perfect gas, equation of state of an ideal gas, Heat death of Universe.